rehangit/prstatus/README.md

 npm run build
 npm run zip
 ```
-This produces a versioned zip file in the root folder, that can be uploaded to chrome store.
+This produces a versioned zip file in the `.artefacts` folder, that can be uploaded to chrome store.

 For firefox version of the package replace the last command to `npm run zip:firefox`.
-The firefox package is produced in the folder `web-ext-artifacts`.
+The firefox package is produced in the `.artefacts` folder that can be uploaded to firefox store as a new version.

+## Releases

+Although binary releases can be produced locally, it is preferable to allow the Github Actions to produce a release and use the binaries listed in the github release.

+Github release is automatically triggered when a version tag is pushed.

 # Store Listing Description